-In recognition of the need to try a different approach to tackling challenging social issues facing Queensland Communities, the three pilot Social Benefit Bonds (SSBs) were contracted by QLD Treasury in 2017:
+Recognising the need for a different approach to tackling challenging social issues facing Queensland communities, three pilot Social Benefit Bonds (SSBs) were created by QLD Treasury in 2017.
+These three were:

-- Queensland SBB – which aims to safely reunify children in out-of-home care with their families, with a focus on Aboriginal and Torres Strait Islander children.
+- Queensland SBB: aims to safely reunify children in out-of-home care with their families, with a focus on Aboriginal and Torres Strait Islander children.

-- YouthChoices SBB – which aims to reduce the frequency and severity of offending behaviour of young people who are at risk of detention or remand.
+- YouthChoices SBB: aims to reduce the frequency and severity of offending behaviour of young people who are at risk of detention or remand.

-- Youth CONNECT SBB – which aims to develop the resilience of young people who are homeless or at risk of homelessness.
+- Youth CONNECT SBB: aims to develop the resilience of young people who are homeless or at risk of homelessness.

-TSA Advisory were appointed to provide specialist program management and governance advice to the program in the establishment phase before being reappointed to assist Queensland Treasury to identify a procurement strategy for the commissioning of the three SBBs.
+TSA Advisory were appointed to provide specialist program management and governance advice to the program in the establishment phase.
+We were later reappointed to assist Queensland Treasury to identify a procurement strategy for the commissioning of the three SBBs.

-Working within a multi-disciplinary and multi-agency team, TSA responsibilities including management of the procurement process on behalf of Queensland Treasury, reviewing and assessing each proponent responses for each of the three SBBs.
-TSA oversaw the completion of the procurement process with all three SBBs now being delivered by private sector providers, with tangible benefits provided to the community and a return on investment for the provider.
+Working within a multi-disciplinary and multi-agency team, TSA responsibilities included the management of the procurement process on behalf of Queensland Treasury.
+TSA reviewed and assessed each proponent responses for each of the three SBBs and oversaw the completion of the procurement process.
+All three SBBs are being delivered by private sector providers, with tangible benefits provided to the community and a return on investment for the provider.

 The three pilot SBBs are supported by upfront capital from private investors.
-The Department of Child Safety, Youth and Women, and the Department of Housing and Public Works are the responsible contract-managing agencies
+The Department of Child Safety, Youth and Women, and the Department of Housing and Public Works are the agencies responsible for contract management.

 The benefits of SBBs to the community are: